manidlou/node-klaw-sync/README.md

 <a href="https://github.com/feross/standard"><img src="https://cdn.rawgit.com/feross/standard/master/sticker.svg" alt="Standard JavaScript" width="100"></a>

-`klaw-sync` is a recursive file system walker, which is the synchronous counterpart of [klaw](https://github.com/jprichardson/node-klaw).
+`klaw-sync` is a Node.js recursive file system walker, which is the synchronous counterpart of [klaw](https://github.com/jprichardson/node-klaw).
 It lists all files and directories inside a directory recursively and returns an array of objects that each object has two properties: `path` and `stats`. `path` is the full path of the file or directory and `stats` is an instance of [fs.Stats](https://nodejs.org/api/fs.html#fs_class_fs_stats).

 Install
 -------

-    npm install klaw-sync
+    npm i klaw-sync

 Usage
 -----